DRDO AEW&CS: Delivery

 The first fully modified aircraft for India's Airborne Early Warning and Control System landed on Indian soil at Centre for Airborne Systems (CABS) Bangalore, a DRDO laboratory at 22:10 hours at HAL airport, Wednesday night at 22 August 2012.
 The acceptance of the aircraft was completed over a period of 15 days at Embraer Facilities in Brazil, by a joint team from CABS, Centre for Military Airworthiness and Certification (CEMILAC), Directorate General of Aeronautical Quality Assurance (DGAQA) and Indian Air Force (IAF).

 The aircraft ferried with several mission system external components of DRDO including the (AESA radar) Active Electronically scanned Array Antenna with passive electronics fitted on the aircraft.
 The arrival of this aircraft marks the beginning of another phase of journey leading to the next major milestone of integration of the DRDO developed mission system, which will be followed by development flight trials in India beginning of 2013.
 It may be noted that this is the first aircraft delivered by M/s Embraer for which the contract was signed in 2008.
-The next aircraft is expected to arrive in December 2012.
+The next aircraft is expected to arrive in December 2012.On 14 February 2017, the first aircraft was delivered to the Indian Air Force at the Aero India event in the presence of the then Indian Defense Minister Manohar Parrikar.
+By October 2017, it received initial operational clearance and was undergoing operational test runs at Bathinda Air Force Station.
+As for others, the second aircraft was awaiting final operational clearance will be arrange while the third would be retained by DRDO for R&D work.

 IAF took delivery of the second NETRA AEW&C on 11 September 2019 and deployed it at Bathinda Air Base in Punjab.
 The third Embraer platform was meant to remain with DRDO but now they are looking at the option of selling the aircraft to a foreign customer as a major diplomatic gesture.

+The third NETRA AEW&C completed flight trials and acceptance trials in 2023 after integrating with all mission systems in initial operational clearance configuration, including SDRs, and an indigenous ESM/RWR.
+As of 2023-24, it has been delivered to IAF by the DRDO in the identical configuration as the two AEW&Cs before it.